Vaishnavi020404/NoteItDown/README.md

 NoteItDown

 Project Description:
-ThinkNotes is a full-stack notes application built with Node.js and Express.
+NoteItDown is a full-stack notes application built with Node.js and Express.
 It demonstrates REST API design, CRUD operations, and full-stack architecture.

 Project Structure: